Let AI Lift the Load, Not Lead the Way

 Two nights of countless prompts later, I had something that looked polished…but hollow.

 I posted it.
+But something didn’t sit right.

-But guilt burdened me.
+The guilt burdened me.

 What am I doing?
 My creative core is in illustration and storytelling.

+I’ll embrace AI.
 But not like this.

 I knew I could do better.

-The weight lifted.
+And the weight lifted.

-And that's when it clicked:
+That’s when it clicked:

 Honour Your Creative Truth